zdravkov/kendo-docs/api/javascript/ui/treelist.md

 If a `Function` value is assigned (it may be a kendo.template() function call or a generic function reference), then the return value of the function will be used to render the treelist Toolbar contents.

 If an `Array` value is assigned, it will be treated as the list of commands displayed in the treelist Toolbar.
-Commands can be custom or built-in ("cancel", "create", "save", "excel").
+Commands can be custom or built-in ("create", "pdf", "excel").

 The "create" command adds an empty data item to the treelist.

 The "excel" command exports the treelist data in MS Excel format.

+The "pdf" command exports the treelist data in PDF format.

 #### Example - configure the TreeList Toolbar as a string template